simonrolph/DECIDE-WP3-newsletter/README.md

 Following this guide: https://josiahparry.medium.com/googlesheets4-authentication-for-deployment-9e994b4c81d6 the `.secrets` folder is 'published' the live app (users can't access the folder).
 This is the least secure bit of the app at the moment.

-## Collecting and storing user information
+## How the shiny app works

 We have created a web app as a way for users to enter their email adress and usernames on three recording platforms (iRecord, iSpot, iNaturalist).
 This app is defined in `app.R`.
-This is currently how the user interface looks (before emails and/or usernames have been validated:
+The interface looks something like this (before emails and/or usernames have been validated):

 ![image](https://user-images.githubusercontent.com/17750766/147248329-128d0222-1b3c-4631-8b72-4177b6c616ae.png)

 ### Validating email